Royal-design/home-of-design/README.md

 ## Introduction

-Sky Furniture E-Commerce is a fully responsive online store where customers can browse, select, and purchase furniture items to enhance their living spaces.
+Home of Design Furniture is a fully responsive online store where customers can browse, select, and purchase furniture items to enhance their living spaces.
 Our platform is built with modern technologies and best practices to ensure a smooth and efficient experience for both customers and administrators.

 This repository contains all the necessary files to run the front-end and back-end of the store, from product listings to cart management, checkout process, and user authentication.